• Skip to main content

 Multi-age classes and subject groups.

-Occupational therapists, Speech and Language therapists, Behavioral Therapist, Counsellor, and Psychologist who work in classrooms with teachers and students.
+Occupational therapists, Speech and Language therapists, Behavioural Therapist, Counsellor, and Psychologist who work in classrooms with teachers and students.

 Multi-sensory lessons and regular movement breaks.